Brendan Hansen: 2004 Olympics

 Despite setting the world record in the 100-meter and 200-meter breaststroke at the 2004 U.S. Olympic trials, Hansen did not manage to win a gold medal in either event at the 2004 Summer Olympics, as he settled for silver in the 100, and a bronze in the 200.
-He would win a gold for his role in the world-record setting 4 × 100 medley relay.
-There was controversy in Kosuke Kitajima's win in the 100-meter breaststroke.
-The U.S. team accused Kitajima of using an illegal dolphin kick however Olympic officials declined to issue any penalty.
+He would win a gold for his role in the world-record-setting 4 × 100 medley relay.
+There was controversy over Kosuke Kitajima's win in the 100-meter breaststroke.
+The U.S. team accused Kitajima of using an illegal dolphin kick.
+However, Olympic officials declined to issue any penalty.
 Grant Hackett said during London 2012 Australian television commentary that Hansen used a recording of Kitajima's roar of triumph after winning this race as his alarm clock for the next four years.

 2005 World Championships

 At the 2005 World Aquatics Championships in Montreal, Quebec, Hansen won gold in the 100-meter breaststroke, 200-meter breaststroke, and 4×100-meter medley relay.
 In his first event, the 100-meter breaststroke, Hansen won with a time of 59.37 seconds, a championship record.
 In his second event, the 200-meter breaststroke, Hansen won with a time of 2:09.85.
-In the 4×100-meter medley relay, Hansen swam his leg with a time of 59.33 and the U.S. squad finished first with a time of 3:31.85.
+In the 4×100-meter medley relay, Hansen swam his leg with a time of 59.33, and the U.S. squad finished first with a time of 3:31.85.